astronomer/airflow-guides/guides/data-quality.md

 - write checks as Python dictionaries and in SQL.
 - be able to use any existing SQL statement that returns a single row of booleans as a data quality check.
 - implement many different downstream dependencies depending on the outcome of different checks.
+- be able to have full observability of which checks failed from within Airflow task logs, including the full SQL statements of failed checks.

 We recommend to use a data validation framework like GreatExpectations or Soda if:

 - you want to collect the results of your data quality checks in a central place.
-- you prefer to write checks in JSON or YAML format.
+- you prefer to write checks in JSON (GreatExpectations) or YAML (Soda) format.
 - most or all of your checks can be implemented by the predefined checks of the solution of your choice.
+- you want your data quality checks abstracted away from the DAG code.

 > **Note**: Currently only SQL Check operators and GreatExpectations offer Data Lineage extraction.